Andrea Carlson

 Andrea Carlson (born 1979) is a mixed-media American visual artist currently based in Chicago.
 She also maintains a studio space and has a strong artistic presence in Minneapolis–Saint Paul, Minnesota.

 Education

 Carlson is a descendant of the Grand Portage Band of the Minnesota Chippewa Tribe.
-She earned a BA in studio arts and American Indian studies (language emphasis route) from the University of Minnesota in 2003.
+She earned a BA in studio arts and American Indian studies (language emphasis) from the University of Minnesota in 2003.
 She has stated that "the greatest gift I took from American Indian Studies is the Ojibwe Language."
 In 2005, she earned an MFA in Visual Studies from the Minneapolis College of Art and Design.

 Art career

 Carlson draws from her Anishinaabe, French, and Scandinavian heritages as a basis for her highly stylized work.
 She utilizes her background to investigate themes like cultural use, culture and personality, and the inherent influence of storytelling.
 She was influenced by the Grand Portage Ojibwe artist George Morrison.
 Growing up, Carlson's father, a hyperrealist painter, taught her the "foundations of drawing and painting" before she could read.
 Her father's support of her early artistic endeavors gave her the confidence that "she would be understood, and her efforts would be taken seriously."

 Carlson creates much of her art on paper, using acrylic and oil paint, watercolor, gouache, pen and ink, graphite, and colored pencil to create her evocative and enigmatic tales.
 She frequently works on a wide scale, combining hyper-realistic photographs with indeterminate space or graphic patterning to produce a world that is both familiar and foreign.

 Carlson also explores the role of the museum in the representation and interpretation of cultural objects.
 She has said that "By citing pieces from the museum's collection in my artwork, I appropriate those objects by drawing them into imagined landscapes.
 The museum is a landscape in its own right, fostering and assimilating objects foreign to itself."
 Carlson's work and writing challenges museums to evolve beyond long-standing Western institutional paradigms, and to grapple with their colonial past.
 She brings to light the tradition of museums acquiring objects and collections through invasion, conquest, and colonization.
 The holder will then explain the object's origins and cultural importance after it has been shown.
 "If you have everyone's objects, you have to tell the story for the objects, that's part of domination.
 We take museums as authority when often times they are relying on pretty fictitious information."